 If you're new to my work, my blog is a fine place to start.

-But if you want more of a step-by-step process that covers the A-to-Z of growing your own organic food, that’s what the Academy is for.
+But if you want more of a step-by-step process that covers the A-to-Z of growing your own organic food - with more flavor and more vitamins and minerals, and with fewer pests and diseases - that’s what the Academy is for.

 “Academy” comes from the Greek Akadēmos, the name of Plato's garden where he gave his lectures.

-When you join, you get immediate access to a comprehensive course with over 500 videos along with text and 1000s of photos to guide you.
+When you join, you get immediate access to a private course with over 500 videos along with text and 1000s of photos to guide you.

 It took me 2 years to create it and I'm continuously updating it.
-In fact, near the beginning of 2020, I started an especially audacious update that's also going to take at least 2 years.
+In fact, near the beginning of 2020, I started an especially audacious update that's going to take at least 3 years.

 The process is not region-specific, so it doesn't matter where you live in the world.
-My goal is to teach you how to improve your soil, control pests and build a thriving ecosystem, and that is the same process everywhere.
+My goal is to teach you how to improve your soil, control pests, and build a thriving ecosystem, which is the same process wherever you are.

-I created it with beginner and intermediate home gardeners in mind but I've also seen that professionals are taking it and learning a lot, too (I did landscaping for 10 years before I knew a lot of this stuff, and I wish I had learned it earlier).
+I created it with beginner and intermediate home gardeners in mind, although professionals have also taken it, too (I did landscaping for 10 years before I knew a lot of this stuff, and I wish I had learned it earlier).